Why men need it for fertility and testicular function

 Low FSH:

-Low levels can be a sign of a disorder in the pituitary gland or hypothalamus .
-Possible causes include:
+Low levels can be a sign of a disorder in the pituitary gland or hypothalamus.
+Causes can include:

-- very low body fat percentage / excessive training
+- very low body fat percentages / excessive training

 - secondary hypogonadism

-If FSH is suppressed by external factors (e.g., by TRT), temporary infertility can occur – an aspect that should definitely be considered before undergoing TRT.
+If FSH is suppressed by external factors (e.g., by TRT), it can lead to temporary infertility – an aspect that should be absolutely considered before TRT.

 How is FSH measured?

-FSH is measured in blood serum , ideally in the morning and on an empty stomach.
+FSH is determined in the blood serum, ideally in the morning and on an empty stomach.
 It is important not to consider the value in isolation, but always in conjunction with:

 - LH (Luteinizing Hormone)